MicrosoftLearning/mslearn-fabric/Instructions/Labs/08a-data-science-explore-data.md

     df.corr(numeric_only=True)
     ```

 1. A heatmap is a useful tool for quickly visualizing the strength and direction of relationships between variable pairs.
-It can highlight strong positive or negative correlations, as well as identify pairs that lack any correlation.
+It can highlight strong positive or negative correlations, and identify pairs that lack any correlation.
 To create a heatmap, add another code cell to the notebook, and enter the following code.

     ```python
     plt.figure(figsize=(15, 7))